-Evangelicals, to some degree or the other, have been waging war against rock music for 60 years.
+Evangelicals, to some degree or the other, have been waging war against rock music for over sixty years.
 Based on the videos above, I think I can safely say that rock music has won the war.
 Like all battles waged against popular culture, prohibition only makes what has been deemed sinful more enticing and popular.
 Teenagers will always be drawn to that which parents, pastors, and other authority figures say they can’t have.
 Teenagers are built to try the forbidden and test boundaries.
 We all did it, and here is the lesson that adults need to learn: we survived.
 Instead of treating teenagers like toddlers, how about teaching them to make responsible choices?
-Surely by now we have learned that telling teenagers to Just Say No doesn’t work.
+Surely, by now, we have learned that telling teenagers to Just Say No doesn’t work.
 It is far better to equip them with the requisite skills necessary to navigate the world.
 Yes, there are real dangers they will face, but rock music is not one of them.
 I seriously doubt that there are many teenagers whose lives are destroyed because they listened to songs that have sexual or substance abuse references.
 I am sure there are some who take the lyrics to heart and make bad decisions, but most teenagers, as sixty years of history shows, can listen to rock music without being adversely affected.

 For more articles than you will ever want to read on the evils of rock music, please check out the Jesus is Savior website, operated by a rabid disciple of the late Jack Hyles.